benjamin-chavez/audioarchive/README.md

     - Add to cart toast notification
     - Cart items count icon
     - Cart Dropdown menu
-    - Update so that you cannot have duplicate items in the cart - should increase quantity instead
+    - Update so that you cannot have duplicate items in the cart - should increase quantity instead <- JUST NEED TO PUT CONSTRANTS ON DATABASE TOO
     - Redirect to Login Not setup - you probably won't need this once you set up local storage
     - Add warning cartItem badge if they have more than one of the same item